enexqnt/Py-vAllocation/docs/pyvallocation.ensembles.rst

 4. **Report and trade.** The outputs are pandas-aware vectors, so they can be fed straight into stress testing, discrete allocation, or attribution.

-When you work with pre-built frontiers the API stays consistent:
+When you work with pre-built frontiers the API stays consistent and now exposes handy shortcuts:

 .. code-block:: python